 The terms of this amended and restated Supplemental Plan are effective as of January 1, 2009 except as indicated otherwise herein and except with respect to grandfathered deferrals, which will continue to be governed by the terms of the Plan as in effect on December 31, 2004.
-There has been no material modification of the grandfathered deferrals within the meaning of Section 409A after October 3, 2004, although the Company reserves the right to amend grandfathered deferrals in the future to the extent permitted by the terms of the Plan as in effect on December 31, 2004 is attached hereto as Appendix A. The rights of a Participant in the Plan who separated from service of the Employer on or prior to December 31, 2008 shall be governed by the terms of the Plan, including operational terms, as in effect on the date of such separation from service and in accordance with the requirements of Section 409A, to the extent applicable.
+There has been no material modification of the grandfathered deferrals within the meaning of Section 409A after October 3, 2004, although the Company reserves the right to amend grandfathered deferrals in the future to the extent permitted by the terms of the Plan as in effect on December 31, 2004.
+A copy of the Plan as in effect on December 31, 2004 is attached hereto as Appendix A. The rights of a Participant in the Plan who separated from service of the Employer on or prior to December 31, 2008 shall be governed by the terms of the Plan, including operational terms, as in effect on the date of such separation from service and in accordance with the requirements of Section 409A, to the extent applicable.